-Our goal is to cultivate a “pro-nature” culture based on ecological intelligence.
+Our goal is to cultivate a culture with more oika (aka ecological intelligence).
 When this work involves a collaboration between art and science (ArtSci), our approach can be visualized as a set of expanding and serially-inclusive circles of concern.

 The innermost circle represents the usual aspiration for ArtSci collaboration.
 In this case artists are enlisted to visualize scientific data in an aesthetic and approachable way.
 This is sometimes more usefully framed as “making scientific knowledge accessible.”